jrglasgow/mediaelement_audio_description/README.md

 When the button is clicked again and the feature turned off the audio player is set to volume 0 and the video player is set to the previous volume.

 TODO:
-* if descriptions captions are available switch then when the button is pressed.
+* if descriptions captions are available switch to them when the button is pressed.